 My message to all of you is to take action now.
 The simple answer is to set up a regular investment account and invest in your pension and your Stocks and Shares ISA.
 This takes the emotion out of your decision making and sets up a routine that is hard to break.
 I know you are concerned that the market goes down as well as up but over your lifetime the market will go up, not withstanding a few major wobbles along the way.

 I am reasonably positive on the outlook for markets this year, mainly because both the US and UK governments are planning on spending money to make both countries “the place to do business”.
 The knock on effects should be good for everyone.
 Yes, there are headwinds.
 The elections in Europe could upset the European Union as we know it and the catastrophic wars in places like Syria are deeply troubling.
 The world is never a 100% perfect place unfortunately.

 I hope our Winter Investment Outlook provides you with some inspiration and the confidence to invest and to take control of your finances before 5 April.

 - Michelle McGrade, Chief Investment Officer, TD Direct Investing

 The information we provide in this Investment Outlook are opinions provided by TD or one of its partners on whether to buy a specific investment.
 None of the opinions we provide are a personal recommendation, which means we have not assessed your investing knowledge and experience, your financial situation or your investment objectives.

 If you are unsure about the suitability of a particular investment you should speak to a suitably qualified financial adviser.

-In light of these market conditions, find out how our TD Recommended Funds performed in the first quarter of 2016 – there were some excellent performances amongst those on the list.
+In light of these market conditions, find out how our TD Recommended Funds performed in the fourth quarter of 2016 – there were some excellent performances amongst those on the list.
 You can also find out how each of the funds has performed over the last few years.